Lightprotocol/light-protocol/js/stateless.js/README.md

 ## Troubleshooting

 Have a question or a problem?
 Feel free to ask in the [Light](https://discord.gg/CYvjBgzRFP) and [Helius](https://discord.gg/Uzzf6a7zKr) developer Discord servers.
-Please, include the following information to better be able to respond:
+Please, include the following information:

 -   A detailed description or context of the issue or what you are trying to achieve.
 -   A code example that we can use to test and debug (if possible).
 Use [CodeSandbox](https://codesandbox.io/p/sandbox/vanilla-ts) or any other live environment provider.